iqbalyarkhan/old-website/content/2020-05-15--Data-System-Design.md

 Another way to prevent stale data from being returned is to perform periodic scans of all nodes and update any nodes that have fallen behind.
 This is called **anti-entropy process**.

+### Partitioning
+Replication of your data across multiple servers goes hand in hand with partitioning of data.
+Say for example, your data set is so large that it is impossible for us to hold it on a single machine.
+This is where data **sharding** or **partitioning** comes into picture.

 ### Caching
 Now, as you can imagine, querying the database for the same information over and over again can be quite expensive.
 For example, let's say we perform a join on a few tables to render on each user's page the most frequently visited part of the site for a particular day.
 Getting this information for each and every site visitor is expensive.
 Since this information does not change frequently, we can look up this information once and then **cache** it for future use.
 This will improve the performance of our application.